McAdams: William John (Billy)

 side alerted English clubs.
 George Hardwick, Manager of Oldham Athletic put in an offer for

-his services but his Directors would no go high enough and Manchester City upped their bid
+his services but his Directors would not go high enough and Manchester City upped their bid

 and signed him in December 1953 for £10,000.
 Just nineteen when he joined City, McAdams hit

-of the 1953/54 season he had hit eleven League and Cup goals and also appearing in his first
+had hit eleven League and Cup goals in nineteen appearances and also appearing in his first

 international, a 2-1 win over Wales in Wrexham.
 That match was regarded as a watershed for